Skip to main content

 • This model uses pair of elements (subject and object).

-• Each pairs have a set with greatest lower bound and least upper bound of access rights.
+• Each pair has lower and upper bounds of access rights.

-• Bounds can be confidentiality levels (classifications or clearance levels) or integrity levels.
+• Bounds can be confidentiality or integrity levels.

 Non-Interference Model

-The Non-Interference Model focuses on preventing actions at one security level from affecting actions at another.
-This model ensures that high-security operations do not interfere with lower-security operations, maintaining operational integrity.
+The Non-Interference/Noninterference Model focuses on preventing actions at one security level from affecting actions at another.
+This model ensures that high-security operations do not interfere with lower-security operations.

 Information Flow Model